scholer/gelutils/docs/Installation.md

 * Caveat: When redirecting stdout/stderr to a file object, the stream may not be written immediately unless you flush, e.g. using the ```flush``` keyword: ```print("Flushing!", flush=True)```.
 * The same caveat about delayed printing is true if App is invoked through Automator.
+* However, if using --stdout/--stderr to redirect, then annotategel will make sure to open the file in line-buffered mode, which eliminates this issue.

 # Conda ENVIRONMENTS: